GuptaSakshi/SelfLearningCapG/README.md

 # SelfLearningCapG
-Created this repo for Self Learning
+Created this repo for Self Learning.
 Created CRUD operations for customer.